Red Root Floaters: Care Guide

 Red Root Floaters look best in open, well-lit tanks accompanied with green aquatic plants.
 Add some to your planted tank and witness them glow in contrast.

-Check out this on our Instagram by clicking here.
+Check this post on our Instagram by clicking here.

 Hot Tip: Red Root Floaters look great alongside Salvinia Natans.
 Throw both in for a tank you can’t stop staring at. 🤩